Provide customized design one-stop service

 We R&D, design, manufacturing and sales of PEM membrane electrodes, hydrogen and oxygen electrolytic cells and other ancillary products.

-The 900ml 150ml/layer series Single-Output Hydrogen-Oxygen Electrolyzer is composed of six layers of 150ml PEM proton exchange membranes stacked together.
+The 2000ml 200ml/layer series Single-Output Hydrogen-Oxygen Electrolyzer is composed of ten layers of 200ml PEM proton exchange membranes stacked together.